 In December 2018, only five years after the initial offering, Northstar’s upper management announced that their units’ value had decreased by over 30% from its initial value.
-Investors could not be aware of this drastic decline in value without being informed by Northstar, leaving many shareholders shocked and bewildered by the sudden announcement.
+Investors could not be aware of this drastic decline in value without being informed by Northstar portfolio management, leaving many shareholders shocked and bewildered by the sudden announcement.

 Investors Recovering Losses